jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 <space>
 # Type and function definition

 So now we'll define types for our two ids and specs for our two functions.
-Note that we have changed the return type of the tuplefy() function from integer to *thind_id()* and *user_id()* respectively, in order to have a better example to get a type mismatch.

 ```Erlang
 -module(types4).